GenomicsAotearoa/IndigiDataAotearoa_IntroToR/docs/3_AnalysingTwoDataTypes.md

 To examine population diversity we need to do two things:

 1. Create a data object of *only* the SNP genotype data (i.e., remove the first three columns).

-2. Convert the genotypes to allele counts (e.g., if we wanted to count the number of A's: TT, AT, AA becomes 0, 1, 2).
+2. Convert the genotypes to allele counts (e.g., if we wanted to count the number of A's: TT, AT, AA becomes 0, 1, 2, respectively).

 Step 1:
-!!! r-project "r"
+!!! r-project

     ```r
     ## Create a new object called snpAnsDat which contains only the SNP data.